vikingeducation/scrape_demo/presentation.md

 #### Navigating Your First Form

 Next up, we find the form with **id="searchform"**, like we discovered in our first investigation of the site.
-There is a `form_with` method on any page object created by Mechanize.
-It returns an object representing the form on the page matching those parameters.
+There is a `form_with` method on any page object created by Mechanize which returns an object representing the form on the page matching those parameters.
 Pass in an id, and we get that specific form back as a Ruby object.

 However, we'll take one step further and pass it a block of configuration code, which is very common Ruby style.
 In that configuration code, we can directly fill in form fields by name.
 (Remember how we grabbed the field names in the setup?)
 You'll see below how that works:

 ```language-ruby
 search_form = search_page.form_with(:id => 'searchform') do |search|